 Topic

-The Genocide against Armenians in Polish Literature in its Transnational Contexts
+The Genocide against Armenians in Polish Literature and its Transnational Reception

 Drei farbintensive Gemälde von Spartak Arutunyan in einer Ausstellung in Minsk, darunter eine Frau mit Hut und Blumen, anlässlich des 100.
 Jahrestags des Völkermords an den Armeniern.